 - academic record;

 - quality of program and relevance of courses pursued;

 - relative standing (if available);

 - recognitions, scholarships and awards;

 - employment history;

-- research funding history; - activities (supervisory, mentoring, community and volunteer, knowledge and technology transfer, international collaboration); and - contributions (presentations, interview and media relations, publications, intellectual property).
+- research funding history;

+- activities (supervisory, mentoring, community and volunteer, knowledge and technology transfer, international collaboration); and

+- contributions (presentations, interview and media relations, publications, intellectual property).

-Awards will be granted in a top-down rank, according to the following grading scheme.
-The overall score for each applicant will be ranked from Outstanding (91-100%) to Good (70%).
-Overall scores of less than 70% are not eligible for funding.
+Awards will be allocated in a top-down rank, according to the following grading scheme.
+Only applications whose overall score is ranked from Outstanding (4.5 - 4.9) to Very Good (3.5 - 3.9) are within the accepted fundable range.
+Overall scores of less than 3.5 are not eligible for funding.